tanzhu91/Customers-Products-Analysis-with-SQL/README.md

-# Customer and Products Analysis using SQLlite.
+# Customer and Products Analysis using SQLite.

 ## This Project aims to answer a few key questions.
 Which are the the top customers by Revenue ?
 Which are the products low in stock and which are the top sold products.